Zak0749/Assignment/ideas.md

 https://rapidapi.com/guides/query-parameters-fetch

 erorr messages on server do not need to give message as client knows about them so ovs some sus stuff going on

+struggled to get streak

+SELECT
+  timestamp,
+  julianday(date(LAG ( timestamp, -1,  julianday("now") + 1 ) OVER (
+		ORDER BY timestamp ASC
+	))) - julianday(date(timestamp)) as untilNext
+FROM Events
+GROUP BY date(timestamp)
+ORDER BY date(timestamp) DESC

+this gets the gap between dates

+need to find a way to get the number of ones to start

+PHP Cron SchedulerPHP Cron SchedulerPHP Cron SchedulerPHP Cron SchedulerPHP Cron SchedulerPHP Cron SchedulerPHP Cron SchedulerPHP Cron SchedulerPHP Cron SchedulerPHP Cron Scheduler
+PHP Cron Scheduler
+PHP Cron Scheduler

+PHP Cron SchedulerPHP Cron Scheduler
+PHP Cron Scheduler
+PHP Cron Scheduler
+PHP Cron Scheduler
+PHP Cron Scheduler
+PHP Cron Scheduler
+PHP Cron Scheduler
+PHP Cron Scheduler
+v
+PHP Cron Scheduler
+PHP Cron Scheduler
+PHP Cron Scheduler

+PHP Cron SchedulerL

+LOOK UP FURTURE ME OR ELSE!!!!!!!!!!!!!!!!

+Try to avoid redirects to make nicer

+Was planning to use a JS library for keyboard shortcuts but decided to write my own code as none of them did it inline so i used mousetrap with my own code to get it good

+Tried to use mouse trap but deicde to use hotkeysw-js